 Symptoms of Kidney Stones

 Small kidney stones can be completely symptom-free and are passed out without the individual being aware they were ever there.
-Larger kidney stones may cause symptoms if they get stuck in the kidneys or ureter or if they become infected.
+However, if larger stones get stuck in the kidneys or ureter, or become infected they cause the following:

-- Pain may last for a few minutes, through to several hours.
+- Symptoms last from a few minutes to several hours

 - Pain may be constant or intermittent.